 “You are constantly invited to be what you are.”

 —Ralph Waldo Emerson

 Thriveworks Westborough helped many clients who struggle with dependency.
-We how Dependent Personality Disorder can steal people’s uniqueness.
+We know how Dependent Personality Disorder can steal people’s uniqueness.
 Fighting for who you are can be a challenge, but it is worth the effort.

 Dependent Personality Disorder’s Risk Factors

 Understanding how Dependent Personality Disorder develops is important because it can easily be mistaken for normal childhood development or cultural practices.
 For example, certain cultural emphasize passive behavior toward authority figures and deference toward caregivers.
 Certain actions, in isolation, can look like dependency, but given an individual’s context, cultural practices are not Dependent Personality Disorder.
 Similarly, it is developmentally appropriate for children and teens to depend upon their parents or guardians.
 This is not dependency either.

 The full diagnostics are outlined in The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 Dependent Personality Disorder (301.6[F70.7]) raises an individual’s risk factor for other mental health problems, including other adjustment, personality, anxiety, and depressive disorders.

 Dependent Personality Disorder’s Diagnostics

 Dependent Personality Disorder is about behaviors, but those behaviors are fueled by beliefs.
 The disorder teaches people several untrue things about themselves.
 It teaches them that they are not capable of fulfilling their own emotional and material needs.
 It teaches them that they are helpless on their own.
 It teaches them that they need other people to meet their needs.
 These beliefs fuel clinginess and anxiety and self-degradation.